mpcarl-ibm/crs-docs/_gettingstarted/buckets-objects.md

 dateAdded: August 18th, 2016
 ---

+The user interface portal provides a high level view of a storage account.
+It is possible to create buckets and upload objects using the portal, but typically most interaction with the object store is done through the API by a client application.

 #### Using buckets
 1. Clicking on the Account Name in the above accounts list will open the details page for that account.